josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Preloading lets you load modules in the background so that the data is ready to render when the user activates a particular route.
 Consider the Crisis Center.
-It isn't the first view that a user sees.
+It is not the first view that a user sees.
 By default, the Heroes are the first view.
 For the smallest initial payload and fastest launch time, you should eagerly load the `AppModule` and the `HeroesModule`.

 You could lazy load the Crisis Center.
-But you're almost certain that the user will visit the Crisis Center within minutes of launching the app.
+But you are almost certain that the user will visit the Crisis Center within minutes of launching the app.
 Ideally, the application would launch with just the `AppModule` and the `HeroesModule` loaded and then, almost immediately, load the `CrisisCenterModule` in the background.
 By the time the user navigates to the Crisis Center, its module is loaded and ready.